Vaud: Education

+Transport

+Air travel is served by Geneva Airport.
+However, nearby airport such as Bern Airport, EuroAirport Basel Mulhouse Freiburg, and Lyon–Saint-Exupéry Airport are used by air travellers from the canton.

 Gastronomy

 The canton is often referred to as the "culinary capital of Switzerland" and is renowned for its many cheeses, wines and charcuterie.
 It is also home to a high number of gourmet restaurants, such as the Hôtel de ville in Crissier, founded by Frédy Girardet.

 Papet Vaudois is a very popular dish of the canton.
-It consists of potatoes and leeks accompanied by regional sausages, notably Saussice aux choux.
+It consists of potatoes and leeks accompanied by regional sausages, notably Saucisse aux choux.
 Taillé aux greubons are a salted bakery specialty of the region consisting of crackling encased in puff pastry.
 Another of the canton's specialties is carac, a sweet tart consisting of a sweetcrust pastry case (pâte sucrée) filled with chocolate ganache, covered by a characteristic green icing or fondant layer topped with a dot of chocolate.